 (3) has current certification from the National Commission on Certification of Physician Assistants, or its successor agency as approved by the board;

 (4) certifies that the applicant is mentally and physically able to engage safely in practice as a physician assistant;

 (5) has no licensure, certification, or registration as a physician assistant under current discipline, revocation, suspension, or probation for cause resulting from the applicant's practice as a physician assistant, unless the board considers the condition and agrees to licensure;

-(6) submits any other information the board deems necessary to evaluate the applicant's qualifications; and
+(7) submits to the board a practice setting description and any other information the board deems necessary to evaluate the applicant's qualifications; and

 All persons registered as physician assistants as of June 30, 1995, are eligible for continuing registration renewal.
 All persons applying for registration after that date shall be registered according to this chapter.